bloc97/Anime4K/md/GLSL_Instructions_Mac_MPV.md

 ## Installing and Setting Up Anime4K for mpv on Apple Silicon and Intel-based Mac

-*If you wish to use another media player, refer to their documentation on how to install GLSL shaders and modify the shader accordingly if needed.*
+*If you wish to use another media player, look at their documentation on how to install GLSL shaders and modify the shader accordingly if needed.*

 1. Install mpv via [Homebrew](https://formulae.brew.sh/formula/mpv) or download the latest release [here](https://laboratory.stolendata.net/~djinn/mpv_osx/mpv-latest.tar.gz).
     - **Note:** Only the Homebrew version is built for native Apple Silicon.